CMSgov/ab2d-sample-client-python/README.md

-  -prod           -- if running against ab2d production environment --auth          -- path to base64 file containing auth token --directory     -- if you want files and job info saved to specific directory --only_start    -- if you only want to start a job --only_monitor  -- if you only want to monitor an already started a job --only_download -- if you only want to download an already finished job
+  -prod           -- if running against ab2d production environment --auth          -- path to base64 file containing auth token --directory     -- if you want files and job info saved to specific directory --get_token     -- if you only want to get bearer token --only_start    -- if you only want to start a job --only_monitor  -- if you only want to monitor an already started a job --only_download -- if you only want to download an already finished job